-Protected group Potential Impact Details of the impact (including evidence to Actions to mitigate negative impact support the findings) Pregnancy & Maternity Neutral Not applicable to the learners of the school.
+Protected group Potential Impact Details of the impact (including evidence to support the findings) Actions to mitigate negative impact Pregnancy & Maternity Neutral Not applicable to the learners of the school.
 There is no evidence that discriminating based on pregnancy or taking leave takes place with the schools' staff.
-Race / Ethnicity / Nationality Neutral PLASC data January 2024: If the proposal is realised and learners from other ethnic or racial backgrounds attend the new school building, they will not be treated differently WhiteAsianBlackMixedOther95.8%0.7%0.2%2.9%0.4% Religion or Belief Neutral The PLASC January 2024 does not retain data on this aspect.
+Female staff employed at Ysgol Uwchradd Caergybi who become pregnant are eligible for a maternity period in accordance with the Council's Maternity Leave Scheme.
+Male staff are eligible for paternity leave in accordance with the Paternity Leave Policy, or parents can request shared paternal leave.
+Race / Ethnicity / Nationality Neutral PLASC data January 2024: If the proposal is realised and learners from other ethnic or racial backgrounds attend the new school building, they will not be treated differently based on their ethnic or rigin.
+Any members of steff White Asian Black Mixed Other 95.8% 0.7% 0.2% 2.9% 0.4% based on their ethnic origin.
+Any members of staff from other ethnic backgrounds would not be treated differently based on their ethnic origin.
+Available evidence indicates that adverse impacts based on race / ethnicity / nationality will not occur and are not likely.
+Religion or Belief Neutral The PLASC January 2024 does not retain data on this aspect.
 Available evidence indicates that adverse impacts based on religion or belief will not occur and are not likely.
 It is a choice of those with parental responsibility or of a capable child to share information about that child's religion or belief with the school.
 Learners will not be treated differently based on their religion or belief and neither would members of staff.
-Sexual Orientation Neutral The PLASC January 2024 does not retain data on this aspect.It is a choice of those with parental responsibility or of a competent child to share information about that child's sexual orientation with the school.Available evidence indicates that adverse impacts based on sexual orientation will not occur and are not likely.It is a choice of those with parental responsibility or of a competent child to share information about that child's sexual orientation with the school.
+Sexual Orientation Neutral The PLASC January 2024 does not retain data on this aspect.
+Available evidence indicates that adverse impacts based on sexual orientation will not occur and are not likely.
+It is a choice of those with parental responsibility or of a competent child to share information about that child's sexual orientation with the school.
+Staff or learners will not be treated differently due to their sexual orientation.
 Marriage or Civil Partnership Neutral Not applicable to the learners of the school.
-Members of staff will not be treated differently based on their marriage or civil partnership status.
-The Council has considered the impact of the proposal on Ysgol Uwchradd Caergybi staff in Members of staff will not be treated differently based on their marriage or civil partnership status.
+The Council has considered the impact of the proposal on Ysgol Uwchradd Caergybi staff in